matrix-org/matrix.org/content/blog/2020/10/2020-10-19-combating-abuse-in-matrix-without-backdoors.md

 ...makes it quite clear that they are seeking the ability to break encryption on demand: i.e. a backdoor.

-Please help us spread the word that backdoors are fundamentally flawed - read on for the rationale, and an alternative approach to combatting online abuse.
+Please help us spread the word that backdoors are fundamentally flawed - read on for the rationale, and an alternative approach to combating online abuse.

 ---